How to Transition Your Pet to a New Food

-If you are transitioning your cat or dog for the first time, here are some tips and tricks from those who have gone before:
+If you are transitioning your cat or dog for the first time, here are some tips and tricks to help eliminate tummy upset.

 The length of time will depend on a few things:

 - The quality of food they have been fed previously